camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-definition/post-create-case-instance.html.md

     <td>active</td>
     <td>Boolean</td>
     <td>
-      A flag indicating whether the case instance is active.
+      A flag indicating whether the case instance is active or not.
     </td>
   </tr>
 </table>